gustavooferreira/wcrawler/README.md

 Still have a few more things to do like:

+- Add logic to fetch website's robots.txt file and adhere to whatever it's in there.
+At the moment we are just crawling everything (feeling like an outlaw here at the minute)
 - Show last 10 errors in the CLI while crawling
 - Make output more colorful
 - Docs, docs and more docs
 - Increase coverage and run some benchmarks (I'm pretty sure I can speed up some parts and reduce allocations, even though this program is I/O bound more than anything else so won't benefit much from these optimizations, but practice is practice)
 - Add golangci-lint to travis-ci (cos it's quite nice)
-- Add logic to fetch websites robots.txt file and adhere to whatever it's in there.
-At the moment we are just crawling everything (feeling like an outlaw here at the minute)
+- Organize code in a way that makes it for a useful library (mostly done)

 ---